35 Homemade Spice Mixes and How to Use Them

 Pumpkin Pie Spice

-This is great to use in Pumpkin Custard, Pumpkin Pie Coffee Creamer, or any of these Healthy Pumpkin Recipes.
+This Homemade Pumpkin Pie Spice is great not only for pumpkin pie (of course), but perfect for pumpkin dishes like this Pumpkin Custard, Pumpkin Pie Coffee Creamer, or any of these Healthy Pumpkin Recipes.

 Mild Curry Powder